-Before she started painting full-time, Taggart spent nearly a decade designing handbags in New York City's fashion industry.
-She was also an adjunct instructor of Accessories Design at the Fashion Institute of Technology in New York City.
+Before she began painting full-time, Taggart spent nearly a decade designing handbags in New York City’s fashion industry.
+She also was an adjunct instructor of Accessories Design at the Fashion Institute of Technology in New York City.
 Taggart and her husband Andrew, a practical philosopher, and their two Alaskan Klee Kai currently live in Albuquerque, New Mexico.

 1982, Brooklyn, New York

 Lives and works in Albuquerque, New Mexico

 2006, Associate of Applied Science, Accessories Design, Fashion Institute of Technology, Manhattan, New York

 2005, Bachelor of Science, Industrial Design, University of the Arts, Philadelphia, Pennsylvania

 2020, Joshua Tree National Park Exposition juried exhibition, 29 Palms Art Gallery, Twentynine Palms, California

 2019, Joshua Tree National Park Exposition juried exhibition, 29 Palms Art Gallery, Twentynine Palms, California

 2018, Stone Age Art Show, Stone Age Climbing Gym, Albuquerque, New Mexico